 N.R.: David Mazouz (Gotham)

-David Mazouz is the 18-year-old actor who played young Bruce Wayne on Gotham.
+David Mazouz was the teenage actor who played young Bruce Wayne on Gotham.
 He appears to have the mouth and chin of a typical human male, and we’d feel uncomfortable saying anything more than that.

 8. Robert Lowery (Batman and Robin serial)